Mohammed-imran-arif/we_video/README.md

 # My Project we_video
 Welcome to my we_video project !
 This project showcases my skills, projects, and experiences as a web developer.
+- Developed a responsive YouTube clone using React JS, showcasing expertise in UI design, real-time data integration, and responsive web development.
+- Integrated the YouTube Data API to display real-time YouTube data, videos, and comments, demonstrating proficiency in handling API integration and dynamic data display.
+- Employed a tech stack consisting of React JS for front-end development, YouTube Data API for real-time data retrieval, and CSS media queries for responsive design, demonstrating proficiency in utilizing modern web development tools and technologies.

 ### Weblink: [Live Website](https://we-video.netlify.app/)